 You can invest in such waqf projects, and earn a projected return - you can think of it loosely as crowdfunding for Islamic purposes.

 To make sure your investment truly qualifies as a halal one, be sure to invest only through certified platforms.
-One such platform is the Indoensia-based Ethis.co.
+One such platform is the Malaysia-based Ethis.co that has offices in Indonesia and Oman.
 Closer to home, Warees.sg offer investment opportunities for real estate projects in Singapore.

 Alternatively, if you do not wish to limit yourself to real estate projects with a waqf angle, you can also try investing in shariah-compliant REITs, some of which may be found in shariah-compliant stock indices (see previous section).

 What returns can you expect from halal investments?